 Guardsman Jack Gosnay, 2616827, 1st Battalion, Grenadier Guards.

-Jack Gosnay was born in Ossett in summer 1919, the youngest child and fourth son of rag merchant William Gosney of Chickenley Heath and Emma Wolstenholme of 4, Central Street, Dewsbury, who were married at Dewsbury All Saints Parish Church on the 2nd November 1909.
-William Gosney had been married previously, in late 1899, to Mary Scholey who sadly died the following year, without issue.
-Jack had three older brothers: Arthur born in 1910, Joseph, born in 1911.
+Jack Gosnay was born in Ossett in summer 1919, the youngest child and fourth son of rag merchant William Gosnay of Chickenley Heath and Emma Wolstenholme of 4, Central Street, Dewsbury, who were married at Dewsbury All Saints Parish Church on the 2nd November 1909.
+William Gosnay had been married previously, in late 1899, to Mary Scholey who sadly died in December 1904 without issue and was buried in Ossett Holy Trinity in January 1905.
+Jack had two living older brothers: Arthur born in 1910, Joseph, born in 1911, but who sadly died in early 1912.
 Bernard, born in 1913 and a sister Amy, born in 1915.

-William Gosney died in late 1937 and, in 1939, Emma Gosney, a widow, was living at 43, Chancery Lane, Ossett with her sons Bernard and Arthur plus Arthur’s wife, Gladys.
-One name is redacted on the record and this is quite possibly Jack Gosney, whom by this time was 20 years of age.
+William Gosnay died in April 1921 leaving his widow Emma to bring up four children.
+By 1939, Emma Gosnay, a widow, was living at 43, Chancery Lane, Ossett with her sons Bernard and Arthur plus Arthur’s wife, Gladys.
+One name is redacted on the record and this is quite possibly Jack Gosnay, whom by this time was 20 years of age.

 The "Ossett Observer" had this obituary for Jack Gosnay:1